 A transgender activist and mother, Gauri Sawant — one of the petitioners behind the PIL instrumental in this victory for the community — was in her mid-thirties then and though she was celebrating this queer euphoria, she couldn’t help but wonder when this new bill would translate into real world changes.
-“We have to change the myopic understanding of gender as being three watertight compartments of male, female and others,” she lamented in .
+“We have to change the myopic understanding of gender as being three watertight compartments of male, female and others,” she lamented in an interview to DNA.
 “For, as long as that happens many will continue to remain marginalised and ignored.”

 Our earliest impressions of how gender and identity intersect often serve as the blueprint for lifelong interactions with non binary and trans individuals.
 The films we watch while growing up, the characters we resonate with or learn to fear on television and the hesitation we sense from our parents when they encounter hijras tapping on the window of the family car — all these memories trickle into our subconscious.
 Before we know it, we are no longer looking at a trans person as a human being, instead they have assumed an amorphous shape floating beyond the pale of respectable society as we have grown to understand it.